 We strive to improve our forest management and wood fiber procurement practices, and we encourage our wood and fiber suppliers to also demonstrate continuous improvement in forest resource management, wood and fiber procurement, and third-party certification.

-1 Excluding Atlas Tissue operation in Hialeah (Florida), which sources 100% of its recycled fiber from our U.S. pulp network.
+1 Excluding tissue operation in Hialeah (Florida), which sources 100% of its recycled fiber from our U.S. pulp network.